iggual/Timeless/Understanding_VortexNet.md

 _& btw, I like your KISS explanation style, where did you learn it, in France perhaps?!:P_

-_VortexNet ideas bounced my mind from water memory and vortexes to Tesla's cold steam turbines and even to torus knot vortex coils!_
+_VortexNet ideas bounced my mind from water memory and vortexes to Tesla's two stage cold steam bladeless turbines and even to torus knot vortex coils!_

 ---